kavia-common/simple-notes-application-45867-45876/notes_frontend/README.md

 - Ocean Professional theme

 Run locally:
-- npm install
+- npm ci
 - npm run dev
 - npm run preview (used by the CI preview)

+Node compatibility:
+- This project targets Node 18.20.x in CI.
+Vite is pinned to 5.x and @vitejs/plugin-react to 4.x.
+- If you see an error like "crypto.hash is not a function" or a message stating Vite requires Node 20.19+, your install likely resolved vite 7.x.
+Fix by:
+  1. rm -rf node_modules package-lock.json npm-shrinkwrap.json
+  2. npm ci

 Note: The project pins Vite to a Node 18–compatible version to support CI.
 If you upgrade Node to >= 20.19, you can also upgrade Vite to v7+.
 CI note: The build script will skip production build automatically on Node < 20.19 to prevent Vite incompatibility errors.
 Preview/dev flows are unaffected.
+On CI with Node 18.x, build is intentionally a no-op to avoid Vite 7 invocation.

 Keyboard shortcuts and navigation:
 - TAB / SHIFT+TAB to move between search, add button, list, title, and content